SNAP INVESTOR ALERT: Levi & Korsinsky, LLP Notifies Investors of an Investigation Involving Possible Securities Fraud Violations by Officers of Snap Inc.

-NEW YORK, July 26, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Snap Inc. ("Snap" or the “Company”) (NYSE: SNAP) concerning possible violations of federal securities laws.
+NEW YORK, July 31, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Snap Inc. ("Snap") (NYSE: SNAP) concerning possible violations of federal securities laws.

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.